tyShinkle/md-tutorial/README.md

 ## Introduction to Markdown

-Markdown is a markup language.
-Compared to HTML (another markup language) Markdown is easier to read but less expressive.
+Markdown is a lightweight markup language created in 2004 and used to format content for the web.
+Many sites, including github and reddit support markdown as a way to control how text, images and other elements are displayed.